Boi1da/DesignToCode/README.md

-# DesignToCode
+# DesignToCode (Currently on pause due to employment).
 Bi-weekly practice designing and implementing Apps from Sketch to XCode 9.
+(Since finding employment this project has been put on hold).

 ## List of current Design To Code projects
 1. Wyve (Fashion E-Commerce App)